© North Berwick Pipe Band 16 January 2020

 A BRIEF HISTORY of NORTH BERWICK PIPE BAND

-The first official record of a North Berwick Pipe Band was in 1902 when the band participated in the coronation celebrations of King Edward VII who was to visit North Berwick in October of that year.
+One of the first official records of a North Berwick Pipe Band was in 1902 when the band participated in the coronation celebrations of King Edward VII who was to visit North Berwick in October of that year.
+The Band was actually formed in 1901.
 In addition there are rumours of local apprentices playing together as a band back in 1899.
 This band continued playing at local engagements until the Great War.

 In 1932 the local Scout Troop formed a pipe band for the forthcoming International Jamboree and they represented Scotland at that Jamboree in Copenhagen, Denmark, in 1935.
 This Scout Band continued until the outbreak of World War Two.